Rustyzhere/markdown-cv/index.md

 ### Specialized in

-Geophysical Survey and Processing in addition to Technical Writing, document preparation and production Adobe Illustrator, InDesign and Photoshop, Photogrammetry, GIS
+Geophysical Survey and Processing in addition to Technical Writing, document preparation and production,

+## Software proficiencies

+Adobe Illustrator, InDesign and Photoshop, Photogrammetry, GIS

 ### Research interests